jdurko/atm/README.txt

-To compile my code, type:  g++ -o ClientCNP ClientCNP.cpp g++ -o ServerCNP ServerCNP.cpp
+To compile my code, type:  g++ -o ClientCNP ClientCNP.cpp g++ -pthread  -o ServerCNP ServerCNP.cpp

-In fact both ClientCNP and ServerCNP are the the main file to compile ,and also require CNP_Protocol.h to be in the same file directory.
+In fact both ClientCNP and ServerCNP are the the main file to compile ,and also require CNP_Protocol.h, DataMap.h to be in the same file directory.

 To execute my code type:  ./ClientCNP for instance, and ./ServerCNP